Stamped Concrete Coloring Options

 What makes a stamped concrete job really stand out?

-Taking the time and the little extra expense to add concrete accent pieces, medallions and/or border art.
-Make your job unique with any one of our stamped concrete medallions that are available in a large array of sizes from a 3’ flaming sun skin to a 13’ 16 point star medallion.
-Your customer may love a compass medallion colored with the Ez-accent and Ez-tique or not colored at all.
-We have smaller hand carved items too like a dragonfly, hummingbird and butterflies as well as fish, leaves, horses, etc. We even have all kinds of animal tracks such as bear paws, crane feet, and even a giraffe.
+Taking the time to add concrete accent pieces, medallions, and border art is a great way to customize your project.
+Make your job unique with any one of our stamped concrete medallions available in a large array of sizes, like the 3’ Flaming Sun Skin or the impressive 13’ 16-point Star Medallion.
+Your customer may love the Compass Rose Medallion colored with Accent and EZ-Tique or not colored at all.
+We offer smaller hand carved items too; garden accents such as a dragonfly, hummingbird, and butterflies.
+If wildlife is more your style, there are fish, leaves, horses, moose and deer to name a few.
+We even have all kinds of animal tracks such as bear paws, even a dinosaur print.
 Border art is available in the popular Grapevine, Daisies, Wild Mustangs, Autumn Ivy, Dolphins, and many more.

-A concrete stamp edge liner is used around counter tops, fire pits, stairs, concrete benches, etc. We sell a variety of textures and edges including bull nose, flat, and hammered edge as well as no texture to the more aggressive textures like Denali and Yukon.
+A concrete stamp edge liner is used around counter tops, fire pits, stairs, concrete benches, etc. We sell a variety of textures and edges including bull nose, flat, and hammered edge, as well as no texture to the more aggressive textures like Denali and Yukon.

 When will my order ship?

 Your order will generally ship out within 1 – 3 business days.
 However, during peak months (April – October) it may take longer for the order to ship out.
 Please call or email and let us know of specific time constraints.
-Many stamps are custom made upon the sale and not stocked.
+Many stamps are made to order upon the sale and not stocked.